ajtroup1/Clear/clear/README.md

     - The run command executes a predefined `.clr` file
     - The command expects:
       - *Optionally* a debug flag `-d` OR `-debug`
+        - The debug flag will enable:
+          - Printing a JSON file containing the source code's Abstract Syntax Tree
+          - A "talking" log file detailing every step the interpreter took to interpret the source code
       - A path pointing to the `.clr` script to be executed (**Required!**)
   - `make test`
     - Runs all Go test files in the src